 Rich Freeh, City Energy Project Manager, Philadelphia Office of Sustainability

-The Soak It Up Adoption program provides grants to civic groups to help maintain the beauty and functionality of green stormwater infrastructure such as rain gardens and bumpouts.
-This mini-presentation will provide an overview of the grant program.
+The Soak It Up Adoption program provides grants to civic groups to help maintain the beauty and functionality of green stormwater infrastructure.
+Organizations who meet the eligibility requirements to receive grants must do weekly site maintenance and reporting, and have some quarterly responsibilities as well.
+The mini-presentation will focus on the scope of the program, eligibility and reporting, recruiting new partners, and future improvements.

 Dan Schupsky, Outreach Specialist, Philadelphia Water Department